Polarization-Research-Lab/americas-pulse-dashboard/.build/README.md

 title: Polarization Research Lab - Data Dashboard -- Build System
 ---

+# ToDo

+- redo all of this so that we dont have to save data to ".tmp/"
+	- either use sql for the groupby operations or make a tempdir

+# About

 ![pipeline](_/pipeline.png)

 This folder contains a collection of scripts that pull+process data _from_ our primary relational database _to_ the dashboard.
 Here's what everything does: